moonkie

 You don't need tons of medical gear to safeguard your baby at home, though having a few tools in addition to your typical first aid kit will ease your mind.

 Add a stethoscope to listen to your little one's lungs when sick with a respiratory illness.
-Wheezing and rattling are indicators of more serious illness and can be monitored easily by a stethoscope.
+Wheezing and rattling are indicators of more serious illness and can be easily monitored with a stethoscope.

 Another welcome addition to a newborn's first aid kit is a baby saline spray, a nose bulb, and a NoseFrida.
 As gross a concept as a NoseFrida is, it is a fantastic way to help manage your little one's excess mucus!